komal200515/event-and-media-management-platform1/README.md

 A centralized platform for clubs and societies to upload, organize, search, and manage event photos and videos
 <br>
 ## Features
-- User Registration and Login
+- User Registration and Login email otp verification
 - JWT Authentication
 - Role-based Users: Admin, Photographer, Club Member, Viewer
 - Event Creation and Management